thisdwhitley/ansible-role-satellite/README.md

 - You'll need to have your libvirt environment configured to your liking.
 I'm working on creating my own preferences in a separate role...to be continued...
-- You need to have an appropriate subscription for Satellite packages and unfortunately I currently have not been able to get an activation key so there is a step that waits for you to register the new system (dangit)
+- You need to have an appropriate subscription for Satellite packages.
+  ***UPDATE*** I have updated this to allow you to pass variables if you want to attempt to automate this, but it will still pause if you need to register and subscribe manually.
 - You need to download **manifest** and name it as `/tmp/manifest.zip` on the system invoking the role/playbook (there is a task to wait for this)
 - Patience.
 It takes a while to sync repositories and publish content views